The Georgia Department of Transportation and Iteris are highlighting several milestones in the state's 511 traveler information service.

 The 511 telephone service officially launched in 2007 as Georgia’s traveler information phone number, replacing *DOT.
 The free service provides real-time travel information 24/7, as well as access to live operators to report incidents or request motorist assistance.

 Georgia DOT also provides a 511 website, 511GA.org, and a mobile app, 511 Georgia & Atlanta Traffic, which is available for both Android and iOS.
-Later this year, Georgia DOT will be unveiling an updated 511 Georgia website (511GA.org) and updated mobile apps for iPhone and Android.
+Last year, Georgia DOT unveiled an updated 511 Georgia website (511GA.org) and updated mobile apps for iPhone and Android.

 As the Georgia Department of Transportation gears up for a busy summer construction schedule and the start of hurricane season (June-November), Georgians can continue to turn to 511 for all their traveler information needs.